iai-group/arXivDigest/arxivdigest/api/README.md

 ```
 Fields returned for each user:
   - `user_id`: ID of the user
+  - `date`: Date the recommendation was originally given to the user
   - `topic`: topic that was recommended
   - `feedback`: is the feedback stored in a dictionary of {feedback_type: datetime}
     -  "seen":   datetime of when article was seen or null if not seen